RELIG 100 3 Units

 This course is an introduction to the major religious traditions of the world with an emphasis on the beliefs, practices, and histories of Buddhism, Christianity, Confucianism, Hinduism, Islam, Judaism, and Taoism.

-This course introduces the study of beliefs and practices, past and present, associated with magic, witchcraft, and religion.
-Topics examined include ritual, symbolism, altered states of consciousness, and healing, as well as syncretism, change, and the social roles of these beliefs and practices.
-(This course is also offered as ANTHRO 110)
+Through an examination of magic and witchcraft, the course introduces the study of the beliefs and practices, past and present, associated with new religious movements, sometimes referred to as cults.
+Topics examined include ritual, symbolism, altered states of consciousness and healing, as well as syncretism, change and the social roles of these beliefs and practices.
+The course also examines examples of various historical religious influences on new religious movements.
+(Formerly RELIG 110)

 RELIG 135 3 Units